Logo

 On June 25,2009, less than three weeks before his concert residency was due to begin in London, with all concerts sold out, Michael Jackson died from cardiac arrest, caused by a propofol and benzodiazepine overdose.

-Michael Jackson was administered propofol, lorazepam, and midazolam; his death was caused by a propofol overdose.
+Murray had administered propofol, lorazepam, and midazolam; Michael Jackson's death was caused by a propofol overdose.

 Michael Jackson's memorial was held on July 7,2009, at the Staples Center in Los Angeles, preceded by a private family service at Forest Lawn Memorial Park's Hall of Liberty.